-“If mothers know or have this kind of information, I think they would choose to raise their own child ,” she says.
+“If mothers know or have this kind of information, I think they would choose to raise their own child [instead of choosing abortion or adoption],” she says.

 Kim also believes support is vital.
 In particular, she says unwed mothers need help with job training and it is too hard for them to access public housing.
 She says pop culture can also play a role in influencing a better attitude, such as positive single mother characters in Korean dramas.